MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/RxOptions.md

 ##### use_sparse_cube

-logical value.
+bool value.
 If True, sparse cube is used.

 ##### rng_bffer_size